-With several Hawaiian islands and so many lodging possibilities sometimes it can be a tad bit overwhelming to decide which island to visit and what resort to spend your precious time AND those hard earned dollars.
-We have researched and stayed at many resorts in Hawaii with our big crew and have come up with a short-list of the best four and five star family resorts in Hawaii that will make your tropical getaway a dream!
+Hawaii is one of the most popular destinations for families in the US.
+With several Hawaiian islands and so many lodging possibilities, sometimes it can be a tad bit overwhelming.
+You have to decide which island to visit, and what resort to spend your precious time AND those hard earned dollars.
+Just for you, we have researched and stayed at many resorts in Hawaii with our big crew and have come up with a short-list of the best four and five star family resorts in Hawaii that will make your tropical getaway a dream!

 The Best Family Resorts in Hawaii